-Nice, France is a popular seaside destination (and subject of many wordplay puns…).
-The weather is pretty temperate year-round, though you’ll likely have to wait until May to enjoy a dip in the ocean at a pleasant temperature.
+Nice is a popular seaside destination in the beautiful southwest corner of France.
+The weather is pretty temperate year-round, though the water isn’t warm enough until May to enjoy a dip in the ocean (at least at a pleasant temperature).

 Transportation around Nice

 If you take the train, all day trips I’ve suggested are on the Nice-Ventimiglia (Ventimille in French) line.
-Your fare will vary based on your age—those 25 years old and under pay around 30-50% less than those 25+.
-I’ve given you train fare ranges in each listing, with the lower end for those 25 and under, and the upper end for those 25+.
 You should know that on this line, it’s very common for train staff to check if you have a valid ticket.
 If you don’t, you could be fined.

 You should also know that there are two train stations in Nice: Nice Ville and Nice Riquier.
 Nice Ville is the main train station, and Nice Riquier is the stop right after.
 See which station is closer to where you’re staying before booking train tickets.

 Finally, if you don’t want to deal with transport yourself, know that there are plenty of day tours that will take you to several towns around the French Riviera for around $100.
 I’ve included some of the most popular ones below.